 - Enter the bucket name of your choice in the field provided.
 Select a region closest to your server.
 Click the Create button.

-- Go to the BackupBuddy Amazon (S3) settings page and enter the bucket name in the space provided.
+- Go to the BackupBuddy AWS (S3) settings page on your site and enter the bucket name in the space provided.

 - Click Services in the upper left corner, and then choose IAM under the Security, Identity, & Compliance header.